Inpatient care: Planning for patient discharge

 Health care professionals involved in rehabilitation are often involved in discharge planning for patients.
 When considering patient discharge, there are a number of factors to take into consideration: the patient's current state, their place of residence and the type of support available.
 When considering the patient's current state, although the patient may be eligible for discharge it is important to examine factors such as the likelihood of re-injury to avoid higher health care costs.

 Patients' homes should also be visited and examined before they are discharged from the hospital to determine any immediate challenges and corresponding goals, adaptations and assistive devices that need to be implemented.
 Follow-up appointments should also be coordinated with the patient prior to discharge to monitor the patient's progress as well as any potential complications that may have arisen.
-A 2016 Cochrane review showed some benefit to patient health when using individualised discharge planning over a standard format, though no reduction in health care costs.
+A 2016 Cochrane review showed some benefit to patient health when using individualized discharge planning over a standard format, though no reduction in health care costs.

 History

 Inpatient care goes back to 230 BC in India where Ashoka founded 18 hospitals.
 The Romans also adopted the concept of inpatient care by building a specialized temple for sick patients in 291 AD on the island of Tiber.

 It is believed the first inpatient care in North America was provided by the Spanish in the Dominican Republic in 1502; the Hospital de Jesús Nazareno in Mexico City was founded in 1524 and is still providing inpatient care.

 Perhaps the most famous provider of inpatient care was Florence Nightingale who was the leading advocate for improving medical care in the mid-19th century.
 Nightingale gained fame and credibility during the Crimean War where she and 38 women volunteer nurses traveled to Crimea to treat wounded soldiers.
 During her first winter at the hospital 4077 soldiers died in the hospital there.
 She would use this experience to change the course of inpatient care by focusing on improving sanitary conditions and better living conditions within the hospital.
 Nightingale became known as "The Lady with the Lamp" and is still considered the founder of modern nursing.
 The Nightingale School of Nursing continues today and her image is the one depicted each year on nurses' day.